Stringy invariants for horospherical varieties of complexity one: Horospherical actions

 \begin{theorem}[{\cite[Theorems 12.13 and 16.19]{TimashevBook}}] Let $C$ be a smooth projective curve, $G/H$ be a horospherical homogeneous space, and $Z$ be the product $C \times G/H$.
 Denote by $\DF$ a colored divisorial fan on $(C,G/H)$.
 Then the open reunion

 inside the equivariant scheme of geometric localities $\Sc_G(Z)$ is a $G$-model of $Z$.
 Conversely, every $G$-model of $Z$ arises in this way.
-Moreover $X(\DF)$ is a complete variety if and only if $|\DF| = \N_\QQ$. \end{theorem} \begin{remark} The uniqueness of the description of the above theorem can be characterized.
-Two colored divisorial fans define the same $G$-model in $\Sc_G(Z)$ if and only if they have the same colored data (we refer to \cite[Section 16.4]{TimashevBook} for more details). \end{remark} Let us now recall the construction of the discoloration morphism associated with a colored divisorial fan (cf. \cite[Section 2.2]{LangloisTerpereau}).
-This construction was inspired from the case of spherical varieties in \cite[Section 3.3]{Bri91}.
-It will allow us to provide specific equivariant desingularizations of $X(\DF)$ in a combinatorial way.
+Moreover $X(\DF)$ is a complete variety if and only if $|\DF| = \N_\QQ$. \end{theorem}

+Let us now recall the construction of the discoloration morphism associated with a colored divisorial fan from~\cite[Section 2.2]{LangloisTerpereau}.
+This construction will allow us to provide specific equivariant desingularizations of $X(\DF)$.
 If $\DF$ is a colored divisorial fan, we denote by